Mbed-TLS/TF-PSA-Crypto/docs/architecture/mbed-crypto-storage-specification.md

 Assumption: C stdio, allowing names containing lowercase letters, digits and underscores, of length up to 23.

-An undocumented build-time configuration value `PSA_ITS_STORAGE_PREFIX` allows storing the key files in a directory other than the current directory.
+The build-time configuration value `MBEDTLS_PSA_ITS_STORAGE_PREFIX` allows storing the key files in a directory other than the current directory.
 This value is simply prepended to the file name (so it must end with a directory separator to put the keys in a different directory).

-* `PSA_ITS_STORAGE_PREFIX "tempfile.psa_its"`: used as a temporary file.
+* `MBEDTLS_PSA_ITS_STORAGE_PREFIX "tempfile.psa_its"`: used as a temporary file.
 Must be writable.
 May be overwritten or deleted if present.
-* `sprintf(PSA_ITS_STORAGE_PREFIX "%016llx.psa_its", key_id)`: a key or non-key file.
+* `sprintf(MBEDTLS_PSA_ITS_STORAGE_PREFIX "%016llx.psa_its", key_id)`: a key or non-key file.
 The `key_id` in the name is the 64-bit file identifier, which is the [key identifier](#key-names-for-mbed-tls-2.25.0) for a key file or some reserved identifier for a [non-key file](#non-key-files-on-mbed-tls-2.25.0).
 The contents of the file are:
     * Magic header (8 bytes): `"PSA\0ITS\0"`
     * File contents.